dolthub/docs/content/products/doltlab/installation.md

 <h1 id="start-doltlab"><ins>Step 3: Start DoltLab</ins></h1>

 The recommended way to run DoltLab is with the `start-doltlab.sh` script included in DoltLab's zip folder.
-This script requires the following environment variables to be set:
+This script requires the following environment variables to be set in your environment:

 ```bash
 # required